SofieThi/STH_Visual/Self-assigned project/README.md

 This repository contains the answers to the following tasks:

--Change the dataset: compile the split dataset from https://www.kaggle.com/code/victorxiao4/sports-tf/data into one big dataset with 5 categories: arm wrestling, barell racing, billiards, bmx and boxing: these are the classes the model has previosuly been best at predicting (with val, test, train split and 20 classes)
+-Change the dataset: compile the split dataset from https://www.kaggle.com/code/victorxiao4/sports-tf/data into one big dataset with 5 categories: arm wrestling, barell racing, billiards, bmx and boxing: these are the classes the model has previously been best at predicting (with validation, test, train split and 20 classes)

 -Train a sequential model from TensorFlow to predict which of the 5 classes the images belongs to